-Couple Allegedly Had Intercourse In Front Of A Dozen Children At Playground
+Couple Allegedly Had Intercourse In Front Of Over A Dozen Children At Playground

 Both were taken into custody and transported to Stark County Jail.

-This is not the first time that a couple would be having intercourse in front of children.
 A story by the Palm Beach Post detailed how a couple preferred to have sex close to a playground, where children, aged between eight and 10 saw them.
-Shane Johnson, 36, and Danielle Stage, 26 left the Greenacres playground, and entered a pickup truck where they continued to have sex with the door open.
+Shane Johnson, 36, and Danielle Stage, 26 left the Greenacres playground and entered a pickup truck where they continued to have sex with the door open.

-In a similar vein, News Journal Online reports that a homeless woman had sex with her boyfriend in a park where two kids aged eight and 9 witnessed the act.
+In a similar vein, News Journal Online reports that a homeless woman had sex with her boyfriend in a park where two kids aged eight and nine witnessed the act.
 Police say the couple were intoxicated and were having sex in plain view of a roadway.
-Rory Clark and Kimberly Onorato were caught having sex in a car with a 6-year-old in the backseat, awake and watching, Fox 61 is reporting.
+Rory Clark and Kimberly Onorato were caught having sex in a car with a six-year-old in the backseat, awake and watching, Fox 61 is reporting.